Synthetic Humans: Digital Twins Living and Breathing Online

 Modern society is changing, and it is changing at a fast pace.
 As digital transformation changes society, it completely changes the world around us.
 Among these changes, which many individuals feel are more profound than any other shifts in human history, is the advent of synthetic humans and digital twins.

 Synthetic humans and digital twins have been a hot topic in the field of artificial intelligence and technology in recent years.
 These innovative concepts have the potential to revolutionise the way we live and work and have sparked a lot of interest and debate among experts and the general public alike.
-In the past months, I have been working hard to create a digital twin of myself; a synthetic me that looks like me, talks like me, sounds like me and moves like me.
+In the past months, as a futurist, I have been working hard to create a digital twin of myself; a synthetic me that looks like me, talks like me, sounds like me and moves like me.
 Hopefully, at some point in the future, it will be able to replace me when delivering keynotes and workshops!

 In recent years, the production of synthetic humans and digital twins has become a booming industry.
 With billions of dollars invested in the research of robots, synthetic humans and AI, the possibility of artificial intellect being created within the next couple of decades seems inevitable.
 The opinions on this subject vary widely across different organizations, governments and academics.
 Some believe synthetic humans are a direct threat to humankind that must be stopped at all costs.
 Others believe it will usher in a new era of wonder that will forever change the face of humanity.